 “Franchising goes across the board, from petrol through to fast food, clothing, pretty much anything that can fall within the ambit of a franchise.
-Right now I am busy with a real-estate franchise to operate in SA.”
+Right now I am busy with a real-estate franchise to operate in South Africa.”

 When it comes to protecting intellectual property with franchises, Melamdowitz said “know-how” — which includes a business’s trade secrets — is usually difficult to protect.

 “As soon as know-how is imparted to another person, the other person becomes aware of it and it becomes very difficult to control.

 “The way that know-how is generally controlled is through a confidentiality agreement,” he added.